barbsindev/barbsindev/README.md

 - 👋 Hi, I’m @barbsindev
 - I am currenctly working on switching career to front-end development
 - 👀 I’m interested in front-end development focusing on Javascript and React
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently working on strengtening my Javascript skills building games and completing Javascript30 course implementing my own solutions to each project
+- I have completed SheCodes Workshopes and participated in Chingu group project
 - 📫 How to reach me barb.bobalova@gmail.com

 <!---